 When choosing which type of training would work best for you, you should also consider the training level required of you.
-If you are in a healthcare setting or something similar, you should consider getting a BLS certification.
+For aquatics first aid and CPR training, If you are in a healthcare setting or something similar, you should consider getting a BLS certification.
 Your profession might require that you get a BLS, but getting your certification can help you stand out among other candidates even if it doesn’t.

 Conclusion- What’s Included In a CPR/AED Course?